Harmanjot12/Covid-Vaccination-Survey.com/README.md

 # Covid-Vaccination-Survey
 Covid vaccination survey form created during my internship at Learnovate Ecommerce.
-Project is created with the help of HTML , CSS and Framework Bootstrap,
+Project is created with the help of HTML and Framework Bootstrap,